ratwolfzero/hopalong_python/README.md

 This program comes in two versions:

-Basic Version: Calculates and displays the Hopalong attractor.
+Basic version: Calculates and displays the hopalong attractor.

-Advanced Version:
+Extended version:
-The advanced version additionally tracks the pixel hit count (density) and generates detailed statistics regarding pixel hit counts and their distribution.
+The extended version additionally tracks the pixel hit count (“density”) and generates detailed statistics on the pixel hit count and its distribution.

-The coloring of the image pixels using a color map depends on the pixel density (number of hits)
+Rendering of the image pixels is done for both versions using a color map that depends on the pixel density (number of hits).

-Performance optimization by using the Numba @njit (nopython=true) decorator
+Performance optimization by using the Numba @njit decorator*

+*Alias ​​for nopython=true

-Avoiding Numpy vectorization, parallelization with Numba / Numba prange, parallel iteration with Python zip is obviously the fastest solution using the @njit decorator and avoids race conditions caused by prange
+By avoiding Numpy vectorization, parallelization with Numba/Numba prange (prange is not applicable for cross-iteration dependencies), parallel iteration with Python zip, the @njit decorator obviously gives the fastest results.
+In addition, race conditions caused by prange are avoided.

 ## User Input